 But there are many accessible Grand Canyon day hikes for all abilities, so you can escape the crowds and experience the vast beauty of the canyon beyond the rim.

-We have partnered with Hotels.com to share some of the best day hikes in the Grand Canyon so you can appreciate the vastness of this natural wonder without the crowds.
+We have rounded up some of the best day hikes in the Grand Canyon so you can appreciate the vastness of this natural wonder without the crowds.

 Each of these hikes is achievable within one day and caters to all fitness levels.

 Where to Stay in the Grand Canyon

-If it’s your first time visiting the Grand Canyon, be aware that hotels located as far as a 1.5-hours drive away, can still carry the “Grand Canyon” label – not ideal for early morning hiking, which we recommend.
+If it’s your first time visiting the Grand Canyon, be aware that hotels located as far as a 1.5-hour drive away can still carry the “Grand Canyon” label which is not ideal for early morning hiking, which we recommend.
+However, places like Flagstaff is a great Grand Canyon day trip base, which opens up the possibility of exploring other state and national parks in the area.

-There is a fantastic array of hotels and lodges in Grand Canyon inside the park.
-Alternatively in nearby Tusayan, a short 6-mile drive away.
+There is a fantastic array of hotels and lodges in the Grand Canyon inside the park.
+Alternatively, in nearby Tusayan, a short 6-mile drive away.
 If you want to stay in the park, we recommend booking in advance.

 8 Grand Canyon Day Hikes For All Hiking Abilities

 It’s understandable many tourists visiting the Grand Canyon can find hiking the park a bit intimidating.
 The vast canyon spanning a distance of 277 miles long and 18 miles wide, may seem incredibly daunting to explore on foot.

 But for those who want to get off the tourist trail and explore beyond the rim, there is an excellent selection of Grand Canyon day hikes.
 Hikes that are suitable for various hiking levels, ranging from an hour to a full day.

 These are eight top Grand Canyon North Rim vs South Rim day hikes to choose from.